-Fortunately, a mild case of tonsillitis does not require exhaustive treatment, specifically if it is only caused by a cold virus.
-On the other hand, treatments for more serious cases of tonsillitis consist of:
+Fortunately, a mild case of tonsillitis does not require exhaustive treatment, specifically if a cold virus only causes it.
+On the other hand, treatments for more severe tonsillitis cases consist of:

 Tonsillectomy: This is known as the surgery reformed to remove the tonsils.
-This procedure is only recommended for patients who suffer from recurrent tonsillitis, tonsillitis that causes other health complications, as well as for tonsillitis that does not respond well to other treatments.
+This procedure is typically recommended for patients who suffer from recurring issues.

-Antibiotics: These are prescribed to combat a bacterial infection.
-It is crucial that you complete the entire course of antibiotics.
+Antibiotics: Are prescribed to combat bacterial infection.
+You must complete the entire course of antibiotics.
 The doctor may prefer to schedule a follow-up visit to make sure that the medication prescribed was effective.